Cesar Hernandez sitting Tuesday for Nationals - NewsBreak

 numberfire.com

-New York Yankees infielder Oswaldo Cabrera is in the lineup Saturday in the team's game against the Tampa Bay Rays.
-Cabrera is getting the nod in right field, batting fifth in the order versus Rays starter Corey Kluber.
-In 57 plate appearances this season, Cabrera has a .222 batting average...
+Oakland Athletics infielder/outfielder Chad Pinder is starting Friday in the team's game against the Chicago White Sox.
+Pinder is getting the nod in right field, batting sixth in the order versus White Sox starter Lucas Giolito.
+Our models project Pinder for 0.8 hits, 0.3 runs, 0.1 home runs, 0.3 RBI...

 numberfire.com